 Biased, poor-quality, mostly unpublished evidence suggests that oseltamivir and zanamivir shorten the duration of influenza symptoms by 0.6 to 0.7 of a day.
 Pneumonia and hospitalizations are not decreased.

-Oseltamivir sales are > $18 billion.
+Oseltamivir sales are more than $18 billion.
 Most have not been used.
 These products are not recommended if symptoms have lasted longer than 48 hours.

 An interesting BMJ investigation, relating how Cochrane was trying to get access to Tamiflu clinical research.

 In 2009 a Japanese pediatrician asked Cochrane why their systematic review is based on unpublished manufacturer data and not on their own analysis.
-Cochrane were to answer within 6 months and were trying for a long time to get the baseline data from the manufacturer.
+Cochrane had to answer within 6 months and they were trying for a long time to get the baseline data from the manufacturer.
 They never got it.

 As a result, Cohrane decided to change their methodology of systematic reviews.

 Another interesting article on Tamiflu.
 How it happened that despite the absence of scientific proof of safety and efficacy of this drug WHO, FDA, CDC and EMA (European analogue of FDA) issued recommendations for its use in treatment and prophylaxis of influenza, and it's stockpiling as a measure to tide over the potential pandemic.
 More here , .

 Mortality risk 12 hours after taking Tamiflu is 1.9 times higher than after taking Relenza, and risk of complications is 5.9 times higher.